2i2c-org/team-compass/product/pricing/cost-model.md

 We break them into these categories:

 - **Cloud engineering and operations**.
 Deploying, configuring, and operating the cloud infrastructure.
 - **Cloud infrastructure support**.
-Operating our support channels and responsing to inquiries there, as well as responding to and resolving incidents.
+Operating our support channels and responding to inquiries there, as well as responding to and resolving incidents.
 - **Community guidance**.
-Community guidance, documentation, and usecase training for our hubs.
+Community guidance, documentation, and use case training for our hubs.
 This includes communications and guidance for community representatives.

 ## Impact costs